modxorg/Docs/en/building-sites/integrating-templates/video-quick-start.md

 MODX Cloud is a rapid development platform built to make tasks like installation, upgrading, and migrating MODX sites a one-button affair.
 This video shows you how to sign up for an account and get started with MODX in minutes.

 <iframe src="https://player.vimeo.com/video/60298110" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Using cPanel

-MODX's default installation software makes it easy to deploy on almost any server environment that meets the <a href="">minimum requirements</a>.
+MODX's default installation software makes it easy to deploy on almost any server environment that meets the minimum requirements.
 This video shows you how to install MODX on a common cPanel-enabled hosting account in just a few minutes.

 <iframe src="https://player.vimeo.com/video/68094979" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>